marbl/canu/documentation/source/parameter-reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Canu directly supports most common grid scheduling systems.
 Under normal use, Canu will query the
-system for grid support, congigure itself for the machines available in the grid, then submit itself
+system for grid support, configure itself for the machines available in the grid, then submit itself
 to the grid for execution.
 The Canu pipeline is a series of about a dozen steps that alternate
-between embarassingly parallel computations (e.g., overlap computation) and sequential bookkeeping
+between embarrassingly parallel computations (e.g., overlap computation) and sequential bookkeeping
 steps (e.g., checking if all overlap jobs finished).
 This is entirely managed by Canu.

 Canu has first class support for the various schedulers derived from Sun Grid Engine (Univa, Son of
 Grid Engine) and the Simple Linux Utility for Resource Management (SLURM), meaning that the
-devlopers have direct access to these systems.
+developers have direct access to these systems.
 Platform Computing's Load Sharing Facility (LSF) and
 the various schedulers derived from the Portable Batch System (PBS, Torque and PBSPro) are supported
 as well, but without developer access bugs do creep in.
 As of Canu v1.5, support seems stable and
 working.